 - There are a number of compression algorithms for PDF files.
 Some of the newer algorithms may pose problems in older workflows so it is best to check if this is the case.
 The PDF/X-1a file format that GWG recommends to use already includes a number of restrictions on the types of data compression that can be used.

-- PDF 1.6 and later have a page scaling parameter which should not be used.
+- PDF 1.6 and later have a page scaling parameter that should not be used.
 To keep things straightforward, it is best to assume that a file is created 1:1 unless there are clear guidelines that are known by all parties involved.

 - A PDF file can contain custom halftone definitions.
 Since such a definition can lead to output at the wrong screen ruling or with the wrong dot shape, it is better to check that the file has no custom halftone data.